Kanjiro Camellia

 Companion Plants Kanjiro's versatility in shade and partial sun, as well as wet and dry conditions, make this a plant that pairs well with a variety of garden shrubs and perennials.
 Combine with the big, bold foliage and blooms of Hosta, Coral Bells, Hydrangea, Rhododendron, Elephant Ears, and Japanese Aralia.
 For an Asian theme, design with mixed Azaleas, Heavenly Bamboo, Dogwood, Japanese Maples, Peony, Iris and Gardenia.

-Care Provide organically rich, well-drained, acidic soil.
+Care Instructions Provide organically rich, well-drained, acidic soil.
 Keep roots cool with a thick layer of mulch.
 Water deeply and regularly during the first growing season to establish an extensive root system; reduce frequency, once established.
 Prune lightly to shape and feed with an acid fertilizer after flowering.

 About Us